crate/cratedb-guide/docs/feature/storage/index.md

 :Segment merges:

-  When data is written into CrateDB, it is written into small, immutable segments on disk.
+  When data is written to CrateDB, it is written into subsequent immutable segments on disk.
 Over time, these segments are merged into larger ones by background tasks, balancing I/O load with query performance.